Mesencephalic nucleus of trigeminal nerve

 The mesencephalic nucleus of trigeminal nerve is one of the sensory nuclei of the trigeminal nerve (cranial nerve V).
 It is located in the brainstem.
 It receives proprioceptive sensory information from the muscles of mastication and other muscles of the head and neck.
 It is involved in processing information about the position of the jaw/teeth.
-It is functionally responsible for preventing excessive biting that may damage the dentition, regulating tooth pain preception, and mediating the jaw jerk reflex (by means of projecting to the motor nucleus of the trigeminal nerve).
+It is functionally responsible for preventing excessive biting that may damage the dentition, regulating tooth pain perception, and mediating the jaw jerk reflex (by means of projecting to the motor nucleus of the trigeminal nerve).

-The axons of the neuron cell bodies of this nucleus provide sensory innervation to target tissues directly, whereas other sensory nuclei of the trigeminal nerve receive their sensory imputs by synapsing with primary sensory neurons in the trigeminal ganglion.
+The axons of the neuron cell bodies of this nucleus provide sensory innervation to target tissues directly, whereas other sensory nuclei of the trigeminal nerve receive their sensory inputs by synapsing with primary sensory neurons in the trigeminal ganglion.

 Anatomy

-The MNTN is located in the brainstem, more specifically in the caudal midbrain and rostral pons.
-It is situated near the periaqueductal gray.
+The MNTN is located in the brainstem, more specifically (sources vary) spanning the length of the midbrain/in the caudal midbrain and rostral pons.
+It is situated (sources vary) near/within the periaqueductal gray, lateral to the cerebral aqueduct.

 The mesencephalic nucleus is the only structure in the central nervous system to contain the cell bodies of first order sensory neurons.
 The mesencephalic nucleus can thus be considered functionally as a primary sensory ganglion embedded within the brainstem, making it neuroanatomically unique.

 Microanatomy

-Unlike many nuclei within the central nervous system (CNS), the mesencephalic nucleus contains no chemical synapses but are electrically coupled.
-Neurons of this nucleus are pseudounipolar, receiving proprioceptive afferent information from the mandible and sending efferent projections to the trigeminal motor nucleus to mediate monosynaptic jaw jerk reflexes.
+Unlike many nuclei within the central nervous system (CNS), the mesencephalic nucleus contains no chemical synapses, neurons instead being electrically coupled.
+Neurons of this nucleus are pseudounipolar, receiving proprioceptive afferent information from the mandible and sending efferent projections to the trigeminal motor nucleus to mediate the monosynaptic jaw jerk reflex.